ospostme/ospostme.github.io/_posts/2024-12-31-copy-paste.markdown

 Install X11 server on Docker is also an option, but that will increase docker images size significantly.

-# NVIM within Tmux navigation on Dev Docker hosted on MacOS
+# NVIM within Tmux navigation on Dev Docker hosted on macOS

 - Tmux